mbloch/mapshaper/docs/development/label-tool-design.md

   Bold Italic after the font changes, or in the nearest face the new font is installed with.
 Both properties go in one command, so the change is one undo step and the label is never briefly in a face the font does not have.
-- **A selection that disagrees shows nothing selected**, rather than the first face, which is how the rest of the panel reads an empty common value.
-The list stays live, so picking a face is how the selection is brought into line.
+- **A selection that disagrees shows a "mixed" entry**, rather than the first face, and the list stays live, so picking a face is how the selection is brought into line.
+See "A blank control says which kind of blank it is".

 `getNearestVariant()` in `gui-label-fonts.mjs` does the matching, over the variant list the detector builds: upright before oblique, then the nearest